|

 This action distinguishes between gateway routers

 and distributed routers.
-A gateway router is
+A gateway router is defined

-distributed router.
-On a gateway router, ct_snat;
+router.
+On a gateway router, ct_snat; is treated as

-is treated the same way as ct_dnat;.
+same way as ct_dnat;.

 ct_dnat(ip)